Miragon/camunda-web-modeler/README.md

 To see all options available, you can use this example.
 Remember that it's important to wrap all options and callbacks that are passed into the component using `useMemo()` and `useCallback()`.
 Else you will have lots of additional render cycles that can lead to bugs that are difficult to debug.

 Using the `bpmnJsOptions`, you can pass any options that you would normally pass into bpmn.io.
 The component will merge these with its own options and use it to create the modeler instance.

-> **Usage with DMN** is essentially the same.
-You just have to use the `<DmnModeler>` component instead.
-The API is very consistent between the two components.

 ```typescript
 import {